Infineon/btsdk-host-apps-bt-ble/README.md

 ### Overview

-This repo contains the ClientControl app for Bluetooth LE and BR/EDR embedded apps, and demonstrates use of the WICED HCI protocol to control embedded apps.
+This repo contains the ClientControl app for Bluetooth&#174; LE and BR/EDR embedded apps, and demonstrates use of the AIROC&#8482; HCI protocol to control embedded apps.
 Binary and source code are included.

 The following apps use ClientControl: